fictzio/rpg-markdown/README.md

 - Structure a plot.
 - Save transcripts of dialogs and game session activity.
 - Write manuscripts for plays, LARPs or NPC dialog in an adventure.
-- Extract data about a game entities for use in bots, virtual tabletops, scripts and macros.
+- Extract data about a game enteties for use in bots, virtual tabletops, scripts and macros.

 ## RPG Markdown should